epfl-ada/ada-2022-project-abrakadAda/README.md

 - D. Lamprecht, K. Lerman, D. Helic, and M. Strohmaier.
 How the structure of wikipedia articles influences user navigation.
 New Review of Hypermedia and Multimedia, pages 1--22, 2016

 ### Behavioral analysis
+Is done in parallel with the course : HUM-432: How people learn: Designing Learning Tools, all ressources are the course one:
+Resources:
+- Facilitating Experiential Learning in Higher Education.
+2021.
+Roland Tormey
+- Tara L. Haynes , Lia M. Daniels , Robert H. Stupnisky , Raymond P. Perry & Steve Hladkyj (2008) The Effect of Attributional Retraining on Mastery and Performance Motivation Among First-Year College Students, BASIC AND APPLIED SOCIAL PSYCHOLOGY

 ### Temporal analysis